byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 Gravity is the force that holds us to the earth, while antigravity, in theory, frees us from that grip.
 [Antigravity](https://antigravity.com/)
-is a tool to explore ideas using words, code and data.
+is a tool to explore ideas using words, images and data via code and prompts.
 The balance of forces keeps us alive.
 For me, the balance is between thinking and creating, taking care of myself,